archf/vpn-split-dns/README.md

 ## dnsmasq configuration

 All files you put under `~/.vpn/dnsmasq.d/` will be moved to `/etc/NetworkManager/dnsmasq.d/`.
-This allows to explicitely configure upstream servers for dnsmasq when using split dns for connections not managed by NetworkManager and avoid dns leak.
+This allows to explicitly configure upstream servers for dnsmasq when using split DNS for connections not managed by NetworkManager and avoid DNS leak.

 ## openconnect wrapper